ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 ### Retiming

-Pype is also able to publish retiming parameters into the database.
+OpenPype is also able to publish retiming parameters into the database.
 Any clip with **editorial**/**retime** or **TimeWarp** soft effect has to be tagged with `Retiming` tag, if you want this information preserved during publishing.

 Any animation on **TimeWarp** is also preserved and reapplied in _Nuke_.